VickyDong0928/hrproject/README.md

 # hrproject
 ##
 I am currently learning how to do the data visualization on Python by myself.
 This project wants to find which candidates are really wants to work for the company after training or looking for a new employment.
-The project use some data visualizations to differentiate job seekers and non job seekers.
+The project uses some data visualizations to differentiate job seekers and non job seekers.
 <br/>The code of this project is referenced from: https://www.kaggle.com/joshuaswords/awesome-hr-data-visualization-prediction
 <br/>In addition, this Python notebook using data is from https://www.kaggle.com/arashnic/hr-analytics-job-change-of-data-scientists